Horseclans: Novels

 In addition to the novels, there are two short story anthologies containing stories by both Robert Adams and others set in the Horseclans setting: Friends of the Horseclans (1987) and Friends of the Horseclans 2 (1989).

-The GURPS system had a worldbook (GURPS Horseclans) and a solo adventure (GURPS Bili the Axe - Up Harzburk!) devoted to the series.
+The GURPS system had a worldbook (GURPS Horseclans) and a solo adventure (GURPS Bili the Axe – Up Harzburk!) devoted to the series.

 Cover art

 The original series, published by Signet, featured artwork by fantasy illustrator Ken Kelly.
 Part of the series was later published by Futura in the United Kingdom with new cover art by Luis Royo.
 Mundania Press is planning on re-publishing the entire series, the first of which (The Coming of the Horseclans) features artwork by Stacey L. King.
-At some point there were also covers done by Carl Lundgren of 1960s psychedelic album-cover fame and Christos Achilleos for UK-only editions.
+At some point there were also covers done by Carl Lundgren of 1960s psychedelic album-cover fame and Chris Achilléos for UK-only editions.